This past week, I received a lot of questions regarding yet another newly-found router vulnerability, this time coming from Netgear.

 Some of you expressed frustrations and went as far as saying you’d “never buy a Netgear again.”
 Well, that’s your call, but I’d say it’s an example of overreacting.

-While router vulnerabilities are clearly no good, getting overly concerned about them is also unnecessary.
+While router vulnerabilities are no good, getting overly concerned about them is unnecessary.
 I’ll explain that in this post.

 Security vs. vulnerability: You can’t have the former without the latter

-So, it’s safe to say any device that has any type or level of security will have some vulnerabilities.
+So, it’s safe to say any device with any security level will have some vulnerabilities.
 It’s just a matter of when or if somebody finds out and exploits them to do bad stuff.
 In other words, the only time you get 100 percent vulnerability-free is when you don’t use any security at all.

 (It’s just like your home.
 After you lock the door, rest assured that the lock can be picked or compromised one way or another.
 The only way not to worry about somebody breaking your lock is not to use one at all.
 Like all security measures, that of a home is more a matter of deterrence than total protection.)